idling-mind/flowfunc/README.md

 ```python
 nodeeditor_config = Config.from_function_list([add, subtract])
 ```
-The `DashFlume` component requires a `Config` object which contains the list of all nodes as an input.
+The `Flowfunc` component requires a `Config` object which contains the list of all nodes as an input.
 You can create the list of nodes easily from a list of python functions using the class method `from_function_list`.
 It will accept async functions also.